solid-contrib/specification-tests/README.md

 ```gherkin
 When method PUT
 ```

+Note:
+* Karate will not allow you to set up request with unknown HTTP methods so in the rare cases when you need to test this, the `send` method of [SolidClient](#solidclient) provides a solution.

 ### Checking the response code
 Finally, there is a shorthand for asserting the value of the response code if you are only matching one code: